Jazz Raycole

-Jazzmine Raycole Dillingham (born is an American actress and dancer.
+Jazzmine Raycole Dillingham is an American actress and dancer.
 She is best known for her role as Claire Kyle on the ABC sitcom My Wife and Kids during its first season.
 She is credited as Jazzmine Raycole.

 Early life and education

 Raycole was born in Stockton, California, the daughter of Ray, a water company superintendent, and Claudia Dillingham, who owned a dance studio and managed Raycole's career during her childhood.
 A trained dancer, Raycole first danced when she was a toddler.
 Raycole studied dance under both her mother and Barbara Faulkner, and was a competitive dancer by the age of four.
 She attended a program at the Boston Ballet in 2001, and also taught dance classes that year when she was 13 years old.
 Raycole was home schooled by her mother.